ovhlabs/knowledge-base/en/_posts/2015-02-14-how-to-run-bottle-uwsgi-nginx.markdown

 [Bottle](http://bottlepy.org/) is a fast, simple and lightweight WSGI micro web-framework for [Python](https://www.python.org/).
 Coupled with [uWSGI](https://uwsgi-docs.readthedocs.org/en/latest/) and [Nginx](http://nginx.org/) bottle will reach high performances to serve and distribute your content.

+This setup will make use of _uWSGI_ as the application server because the built-in Bottle web server is __very slow__ and should only be used for __development__. _uWSGI_ is capable of spawning new process of you application and will scale your application when needed.

 1. Installing Python, Bottle, uWSGI and Nginx
 ===============================

 In this guide we will be using _Debian Wheezy_ as our host OS.
-Getting everything installed is easy thanks to the wondeful package manager.
+Getting everything installed is easy thanks to the wonderful package manager.

 Everything can be installed in a single ``apt-get`` which is available below: